amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *recommendations*

 It is impossible to discuss the slide rule without having the device in hand.
 For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig.
 It was one of the most common engineering slide rules for decades and, as such, many engineering professors published good introductory books for it.
+In fact, the K&E 4081-3 was the most popular engineering slide rule in the US.

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/front.jpg)

 The term "log-log" refers to the $LL$ scale, which is used to compute arbitrary exponentiation.
 The term "duplex" refers to the fact that both sides of the frame are etched with scales.
-The duplex arrangement was invented by William Cox in 1895 for K&E. The term "decitrig" was K&E's trade name for its slide rules that used decimal degrees for trigonometric computations, instead of minutes and seconds.
+The duplex arrangement was invented by [William Cox](https://mccoys-kecatalogs.com/KECollection/1744/ke_1744family.htm) in 1895 for K&E. The term "decitrig" was K&E's trade name for its slide rules that used decimal degrees for trigonometric computations, instead of minutes and seconds.
 Engineers prefer using the more convenient decimal notation.
-The K&E 4081-3 was perhaps the most popular engineering slide rule in the US.

 Another common model was the Post 1460 Versalog.
-Although somewhat less popular than the K&E 4081-3, the Post 1460 is cheaper and, in my opinion, is a better slide rule.
+Although less popular than the K&E 4081-3, the Post 1460 is cheaper and, in my opinion, is a better slide rule.
 It is made of bamboo, a more stable material than wood.

 ![Post 1460](./figures/SlideRules/Post1460/front.jpg)